Dolci dei morti – Dead people sweets

 - candied fruit

-Cakes of the dead contain simple ingredients such as flour, eggs, sugar, and aromatizers; often, there are finely chopped almonds or sometimes chocolate, jam, and candied fruit.
+Cakes of the dead contain simple ingredients such as flour, eggs, sugar, and aromatizers; often, finely chopped almonds or sometimes chocolate, jam, and candied fruit.

 These sweets are present, with few variations, as homemade, artisanal, or pastry preparations almost everywhere in the Italian peninsula.
 The names given are similar from North to South, leaving out the dialectal forms.